aloretocornidez/579-principles-of-artificial-intelligence/homework/homework-2/report.md

 ![Example 5](assets/imgs/example-5.png){ height=512px margin=auto }

-As you can see, there are no iterations completed by the serach algorithm and the only node that is printed in the solution path is the inital node.
+As you can see, there are no iterations completed by the search algorithm and the only node that is printed in the solution path is the initial node.
 Thus, thus the heuristic cost is 0 units.

 # Problem Statement Question Responses